scopedb/scopedb-site/reference/datatypes-datetime.md

 :::warning[Interval's unit]

-interval is always accurate in nanoseconds.
+Interval is always accurate in nanoseconds.
 Thus, you cannot specify a string containing parts with days or greater (weeks, months, years, etc.), even though ISO 8601 allows them.

 :::